elvisimprsntr/siriproxy-radstat/README.md

 First, you must have SiriProxy installed and working.
 [HOW-TOs for Siriprixy] (https://github.com/plamoni/SiriProxy/wiki/Installation-How-Tos)

-Second, you must have at least one Radio Thermostat configured with a static IP address on your network.
+Second, you must have at least one Radio Thermostat configured with a static IP address on your network and updated with the latest firmware.

 I have received offers to make a donation to help offset the cost of hardware and for my time.
 If you feel so inclined you can donate thru PayPal.